berkeley3/BDA/README.md

         - for MAC check the prerequisite installation instructions https://github.com/stan-dev/rstan/wiki/RStan-Mac-OS-X-Prerequisite-Installation-Instructions
 - Although it is not required, it is recommend installing RStudio https://www.rstudio.com

+- R packages BRugs, R2OpenBUGS, rjags, rstanarm are also required

 ### Contributors

 * Paola Berchialla